zacharythesharp/ECE-460-Embedded-Systems-Design-Project-3/README.md

 flash.
 In addition to this, the brightness of the flash can be altered by adjusting where the screen is touched on the lower end near the “Dim / Bright” display string.

-The base code was supplied by Dr. Dean Alexander from NCSU, and the objective was to modify the code base in order to achieve the desired outcome.
+The base code was supplied by Dr. Alexander Dean from North Carolina State University.
+The objective was to modify the code base in order to achieve the desired outcome.
 The files I primarliy worked in were:
 - debug.h
 - my_data.h
 - main.c